incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 TDD, Pairing, Refactoring, working in iterations are a few practices we would love people to try.
 We take TDD to heart.

 We do not expect everyone to be proficient at it, but learning and knowing about it will be a great plus.
 Preparing for the interview by doing a few Katas will help a lot.
 BDD is a preferred method if you are programming for Automation Testing.

-Consider one of the interviews as a pairing exercise, in which an Incubyte developer will partner with you and act as a navigator.
+Consider this round as a pairing exercise, in which an Incubyte developer will partner with you and act as a navigator.
 It is fine to look stuff up on the internet.
 We understand that having Maven or Gradle dependency coordinate on top of the code is difficult.
 Heck, we may still have to google whether is it String.length() or String.size()!

 Deadline pressure can result in unrefined code.